Cory Michael Smith

 Cory Michael Smith (born November 14, 1986) is an American actor and producer.
 He appeared in 2013 in Breakfast at Tiffany's on Broadway, which starred Emilia Clarke.
 Smith is most well known for his role as The Riddler in the Fox series Gotham (2014–2019).
 He has appeared in several of Todd Haynes's films, including Carol (2015), Wonderstruck (2017), and May December (2023).
 Additional film roles include 1985 and First Man (both 2018), and Saturday Night (2024).
-The visual likeness of the character "Tanner" of the game Scrutinized, is based on him.

 Early life and education

 Cory Michael Smith was born on November 14, 1986 in Columbus, Ohio, where he grew up.
 He graduated from Hilliard Darby High School in 2005.
 He had aspirations ranging from becoming a concert pianist to a lawyer.

 While at Otterbein University, he was cast in such plays as The Scene, The Caucasian Chalk Circle, Who's Afraid of Virginia Woolf?, and Tartuffe.

 Career

 From 2009 until early 2012 Smith performed in various regional theatre productions for the likes of New York Stage and Film.
 In 2011, he was seen in the New York City premiere of The Shaggs: Philosophy of the World at Playwrights Horizons.
 He starred in The Fantasticks at both Barrington Stage Company and The Repertory Theatre of St. Louis.
 He was also seen in Edith Can Shoot Things and Hit Them.

 Smith made his Broadway debut in Breakfast at Tiffany's in 2013.
 In the same theatre season, he also starred Off-Broadway in both the U.S. premiere of Cock a.k.a.
 The Cockfight Play by Mike Bartlett and The Whale by Samuel D. Hunter, which had its world premiere at Denver Center for the Performing Arts with the New York premiere at Playwrights Horizons.